cepdnaclk/e15-4yp-Revealing-miRNA-Biomarkers-for-Alzheimer-s-Disease-using-NGS/docs/README.md

 pre-clinical biomarkers for Alzheimer disease is a limitation of most of the previous studies.
 A model which was built in a one previously done study [11], does not develop to anticipate movement from HC to MCI or MCI to AD.
 Also, this model was incapable of applying for late-stage AD findings.
-In another study [13], they have mentioned that they were unable to recognize a mechanism to identify the variation of miRNAs in serum samples.
+In another study, they have mentioned that they were unable to recognize a mechanism to identify the variation of miRNAs in serum samples.
 Considering all the drawbacks, limitations and also the developments found in the previous studies, in this research, we are focusing on finding a more accurate solution